Posted: 20 Nov 2018 Contributor: Matthew J Fritschle

 In other words, AI growing faster than ever before.

-As we close 2018 and near 2019, it’s time to do what all marketers should do at the end of every year: analyze stats and trends to get an idea of what’s to come.
+It’s time to do what all marketers should do: analyze stats and trends to get an idea of what’s to come.

 Let’s get started!